pivotalservices/turbo/README.md

 This tool will deploy:
 * A jumpbox
 * A bosh director with credhub and uaa integrated
-* A credhub and uaa bosh deployment
+* A deployment with
+    * postgres
-* Concourse integrated with credhub
+    * credhub
+    * uaa
+    * concourse and it's worker

 Only using `terraform`

+You can scale each vm horizontally or verticaly (appart from postgres)

 # Howto:
 ## GCP